AltmzTrn/IrengUAV/README.md

 Currently, the primary active development branch of this firmware focuses on a sub-100g brushed quadcopter utilizing an STM32F103C8T6 as the main bare-metal flight controller.

 ## Archived Versions
-Development starts as early as January 2024, however, it was just a weekend project at the time and so all of the updates, commits, and versions were updated on Google Drive instead.
-The archive folder here stores all of the previously developed firmwares for various types of Airframes from 2024 to 2025.
+Development originally began merely as a weekend project as early as January 2024.
+Early updates, commits, and versions were initially logged and stored on Google Drive.
+The ```/archive``` folder in this repository stores all of the previously developed firmwares for various types of experimental Airframes from 2024 to 2025.

 Altamis Tristan 2026.06.05